adamrenklint/asimov-server/README.md

 ### Pre and post middleware

-It is possible to hook into several different steps in the request handling lifecycle.
+Unlike in vanilla express.js app, it's possible to hook into several different steps in the request handling lifecycle.

 *Pre-middleware* is executed before any other middleware and could be used to override the entire normal request lifecycle and middleware chain.